val-levy/Sudoku-Solver/README.md

 # Sudoku-Solver

-A Project for CS 211 at University of Oregon, led by Professor Michal Young
+A Project for CS 211 at University of Oregon, by Val Levy, led by Professor Michal Young